OBJ Facebook: So you posted something on Facebook, maybe something of pleasure, with a delightful little emoji to really get your point across.

 3) Using Voice-to-Text Function on iPhone

 This issue is most commonly seen whenever iPhone users use dictation to write their comments or posts.
-This is basically just a software issue – the Apple translator encodes the characters that the platform you’re using, Facebook, doesn’t know yet to display.
+This is basically just a software issue – the Apple translator encodes the characters that the platform you’re using, Facebook, don’t know yet to display.

 Frequently Asked Questions: